Could Sulthiame Offer a New Drug Treatment for Sleep Apnea?

 The study, funded in part by Desitin GmbH, involved researchers with no significant conflicts of interest.
 Further phase III trials are planned to confirm sulthiame's long-term safety and efficacy.

-Stay up to date with the latest clinical headlines.
+Stay up to date with the latest clinical headlines and other information tailored to your specialty.

 Thank you for signing up for the Daily News alerts.
 You will begin receiving them shortly.